albruevich/Text-Quest-Editor/README.md

 ### 7. Priority

-A quest can contain transitions with the same button text.
+A quest can have transitions with the same button text.
 Such transitions are called **conflicting** and are highlighted in red.

 For example: two transitions “Run from the monster to the technical sector”
 — one leads to rescue, the other to defeat.

 <img src="docs/trans_prior_1.webp" width="551">

-The selection probability is determined by priority (weight):
+The probability of selection is determined by priority (weight):
-- the higher the value, the higher the chance of displaying that transition.
+- the higher the value, the higher the chance that the transition will be shown.

 <img src="docs/trans_prior_2.webp" width="219">